prabhu30/Python/Strings/Set - 1/README.md

 string.swapcase() | Method converts all uppercase characters to lowercase and vice versa of the given string, and returns it replace() | returns a copy of the string where all occurrences of a substring is replaced with another substring.

+SOME MORE STRING FUNCTIONS :

 BUILT-IN FUNCTION | DESCRIPTION
 --- | ---
-string.Isdecimal | Returns true if all characters in a string are decimal String.Isalnum | Returns true if all the characters in a given string are alphanumeric. string.Istitle | Returns True if the string is a titlecased string String.partition | splits the string at the first occurrence of the separator and returns a tuple.
+string.isdecimal | Returns true if all characters in a string are decimal String.isalnum | Returns true if all the characters in a given string are alphanumeric. string.istitle | Returns True if the string is a titlecased string String.partition | splits the string at the first occurrence of the separator and returns a tuple.
-String.Isidentifier | Check whether a string is a valid identifier or not.
+String.isidentifier | Check whether a string is a valid identifier or not.
 String.len | Returns the length of the string.
 String.rindex | Returns the highest index of the substring inside the string if substring is found.
 String.max | Returns the highest alphabetical character in a string.